rhilconsultants/openshift/workshops/OpenShift Sharks/Exercise-4/Exercise-4.md

 ```bash
 # oc sniff $(oc get pods | grep curl | awk '{print $1}') -f 'port 443' -p --image=$REGISTRY/admin-tools -o ~/pcap/google-ssl.pcap
 ```

+***HINT***
+Use tmux to split the screen and watch for the pcap file to increase it's size. once the file size is bigger then when we started the sniff you can go ahead and delete the ksniff pod
-Let's give it 10 seconds and stop the "oc sniff" command. (and kill the pod)
+Another option is to give it 40 seconds from when we modified the deployment and stop the "oc sniff" command.
+(and kill the pod)

 ```bash
 $ oc get pod | grep ksniff | cut -d " " -f 1 | xargs oc delete pod